-The financial crisis in 2008 did not play a significant role in Andorra, as Andorran financial entities are characterised by their high solvency and liquidity ratios, due to a prudent and conservative management that has not been highly impacted by the global crisis.
+The financial crisis in 2008 did not play a significant role in Andorra, as Andorran financial entities are characterised by their high solvency and liquidity ratios, due to prudent and conservative management that was not highly impacted by the global crisis.
 Accordingly, no changes were made to the regulatory regime for banks for this purpose.

 To the extent that Andorra is a country in evolution and with a clear projection abroad, it has been rapidly and constantly adapting its legislative framework to international standards.
-Nowadays, the Principality of Andorra is making a significant effort to bring its legislative framework into line with the European Union, particularly in relation to banking and finance legislation.
+Nowadays, Andorra is making a significant effort to bring its legislative framework in line with the European Union, particularly in relation to banking and finance legislation.

-Since the Monetary Agreement was agreed by Andorra and the EU, Andorra became engaged to implement and apply the European provisions set down in the annex to the Monetary Agreement.
-In fulfilment of this obligation, several European provisions have been already implemented into the Andorran law, while others are to be integrated shortly.
+Since the Monetary Agreement was agreed by Andorra and the European Union, Andorra became engaged to implement and apply the European provisions set down in the annex to the Monetary Agreement.
+In fulfilment of this obligation, several European provisions have already been implemented into Andorran law, while others are to be integrated shortly.

-Upcoming law projects entering into force shortly are: new regulations to provide even higher legal security to foreign investors; and new procedural regulations to provide greater guarantees for creditors and to simplify credit execution procedures.
-Over the coming years, Andorra will have to implement provisions for the upcoming implementation of MIFIDII, EMIR and AML 5.
+Upcoming law projects entering into force shortly include new regulations to provide even higher legal security to foreign investors, and new procedural regulations to provide greater guarantees for creditors and to simplify credit execution procedures.

+Over the coming years, Andorra will have to implement provisions for the upcoming implementation of MiFID II, EMIR and AML 5.
 This tremendous shift in the Andorran regulatory landscape, transitioning from a reduced framework to an EU-level playing field, will most likely result in a burdensome process for Andorran financial entities, which face not only an impact on their customer base (e.g. loss of customers due to the entry into force of the CRS regime) but also a direct shock to their profit and loss accounts.

-Recent regulatory themes and key regulatory developments in Andorra
+Recent regulatory themes and key regulatory developments

-The principal regulatory developments in relation to banks in Andorra focus on the implementation of the commitments contained in the Monetary Agreement (CRR, CRDIV, PSD II and SEPA).
+The principal regulatory developments in relation to banks in Andorra focus on the implementation of the commitments contained in the Monetary Agreement (CRR, CRD IV, the Second Payment Services Directive and the Single Euro Payments Area).